vocdoni/vocdoni-manager-backend/tokenapi/README.md

 `authHash: hexadecimal(keccak256(field1+field2+fieldN+secret))`

 The fields are concatenated strings.
 One of the fields must be a 32 bits `timestamp` (seconds).
+If a field is an array, then all the elements of the array should be included as strings in the secret.

 When computing the authHash the order of the fields is alphabetical using the field name, except from the last word that is is always the secret.
 This order in not obligatorily applied in the request body, just for the authHash calculation.